 \section{Measure of Stress}

-To measure the stress on the system, elements from network theory and traditional power system analysis have been combined.
-Consequently, indices are developed, which can describe how a failure would propagate through a system ~\cite{merrill, sayed3}.
+Elements from network theory and traditional power system analysis have been combined to measure the system's stress.
+Consequently, indices are developed, describing how a failure would propagate through a system ~\cite{merrill, sayed3}.

-To calculate the stress metrics, flow violations on all the lines after every potential contingency are needed.
-Such information is readily available from the contingency analysis tool, which is a part of energy management systems \cite{xli,sahraei2016real}.
-Even without access to such information, post-contingency flows can be approximately calculated via line outage distribution factor (LODF), which colloquially are also referred to as DFAX~\cite{merrill, sayed3}.
-These sensitivities can be calculated using conventional power flow software with DC approximation, or using the current-based generalized injection shift factors~\cite{ACDFAX}.
+Flow violations on all the lines after every potential contingency are needed to calculate the stress metrics.
+Such information is readily available from the contingency analysis tool, which is a part of the EMS \cite{xli,sahraei2016real}.
+Even without access to such information, post-contingency flows can be approximately calculated via line outage distribution factor (LODF), which colloquially is also referred to as DFAX~\cite{merrill, sayed3}.
+These sensitivities can be computed using conventional power flow software with DC approximation or using the current-based generalized injection shift factors~\cite{ACDFAX}.

 An $LODF_{ij}$ of 0.5 indicates that 50\% of the pre-outage flow on line $j$ would be added to the flow on line $i$, should line $j$ go out of service.
 Post-outage flow on line $i$ after the outage of line $j$ is calculated in (\ref{eq:LODF_Flow}), where $f^0$ indicates the pre-outage flow.